rdignard08/RestGoatee/README.md

 The optional `RestGoateeSerialization` protocol can be used to provide custom and non-standard mappings and dates from JSON to Objective-C.

+By default, a key in the json of `foo_bar` will be automatically mapped to a property of name `fooBar`.
+You only need to provide mappings for keys which don't match in "canonical form".

 # Installation
 Using cocoapods add `pod 'RestGoatee'` to your Podfile and run `pod install`